Get ready for the month ahead with our helpful to-do list!

 9 Get started on fall entertaining

 As patio party season ends, the time for more formal indoor entertaining begins.
 But don't hesitate to throw a few last al fresco parties if the weather holds up!
-Pick up a few new cookbooks and start testing recipes, and then work on invitations for your next dinner party.
+Pick up a few new cookbook and start testing recipes and then work on invitations for your next dinner party.

 10 Plan your next project